NewsOutside the Disney Bubble

 The world of theme parks is about to witness a revolution, and it’s all thanks to a single roller coaster.

-Falcons Flight, set to debut in 2025 at Six Flags Qiddiya, promises to redefine the limits of thrill rides with jaw-dropping stats that include the title of the tallest, fastest, and longest roller coaster in the world.
+Falcons Flight – set to debut on December 31, 2025, with the rest of Six Flags Qiddiya – promises to redefine the limits of thrill rides with jaw-dropping stats that include the title of the tallest, fastest, and longest roller coaster in the world.

-Located just outside Riyadh in Saudi Arabia, Six Flags Qiddiya is part of a larger, $1 billion leisure destination project known as Qiddiya City, and this roller coaster is undeniably its crown jewel.
+Located just outside Riyadh in Saudi Arabia, Six Flags Qiddiya is part of a larger leisure destination project known as Qiddiya City.
+However, Falcons Flight is undeniably its crown jewel.

 For years, the idea of such an extreme roller coaster seemed more like a dream than a reality, with rumors swirling about the unimaginable speeds and heights it would reach.

-Now, as construction nears completion and more details surface, thrill-seekers around the globe are beginning to realize that Falcons Flight is not just a concept—it’s a game-changer.
+Now, as the park's opening approaches, thrill-seekers around the globe are beginning to realize that Falcons Flight is not just a concept but a game-changer.

 Falcons Flight Nears Completion

-When it opens, Falcons Flight will soar to a staggering 640 feet in height, dwarfing the current tallest roller coasters by hundreds of feet.
-Riders will also experience an unbelievable 519-foot drop.
-Combined, the stats will shatter records held by coasters like Formula Rossa at Ferrari World and Superman: Escape from Krypton at Six Flags Magic Mountain.
+When it opens, Falcons Flight will soar to a staggering 195 meters (639.8 ft) in height, dwarfing the current tallest roller coasters by a long shot.
+Riders will also experience an unbelievable 158-meter (519.0 ft) drop.
+Combined, the stats will shatter records held by coasters like Formula Rossa at Ferrari World Yas Island in Abu Dhabi.

 But height, speed, and length aren’t the only features that will make this coaster legendary.

-Falcons Flight will reach speeds of 155.3 mph, making it the fastest roller coaster in the world (a record it’s set to snatch from Formula Rossa).
+Falcons Flight – which started testing in the summer of 2025 – will reach speeds of roughly 250 kilometers per hour (155.3 mph), making it the fastest roller coaster in the world (a record it’s set to snatch from Formula Rossa).

 Unlike other high-speed rides, however, Falcons Flight’s design is focused on ensuring a thrilling but comfortable experience.
 Riders won’t need to wear goggles to protect their eyes from the blinding speed.